Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_registry.md

 ### device-discovery

-The purpose of this service is to lookup, register and revoke devices on which the Local Cloud’s systems are running.
+The purpose of this service is to lookup, register and revoke devices on which the Local Cloud’s systems can run.
 The service is offered for both application and core/support systems.

 Learn more: <br />
 :material-file-document: [Abstract Service Description (SD)](../assets/sd/5_0_0/device-discovery_sd.pdf) <br />